Chapter Region & Student Representatives

 Donna Descoteaux, LCSW received her MSSW and BA from the University of Texas at Austin.
 She is in private practice providing psychotherapy for individuals, couples and families.
 She works with clients on issues including depression, anxiety, childhood abuse and neglect, grief and loss, end of life issues, PTSD, and psychological effects of physical illness.
 She has a special interest in family therapy dealing with the impact of Alzheimer’s disease, brain injury and chronic and terminal illnesses.
 She is also the Medical Social Worker for At Home Healthcare in Alamosa, CO, where she enjoys being part of an interdisciplinary team.
 She is co-producer of The Living Well Show, a national radio show focused on health.
 Volunteer work includes many years on the Costilla County Library Board and work with animal rescue.
 As a member of NASW Texas, she was privileged to work with state and national leadership to help pass legislation for licensure of Social Workers in Texas.
 She has lived in the San Luis Valley since 1999.

-Southwest Co-Rep: Phoenix Rising, MSW, LSW (ze/zer)
+Southwest Co-Rep - Durango/Four Corners Area: Phoenix Rising, MSW, LSW (ze/zir or she/her)

-Western: Sarah Shea, MSW, LCSW (she/her)
+Western: Sarah Johnson, MSW (she/her)

 Delegate Assembly Delegates (2022 - 2025)